 Primary production is carried out by 'extractive' industries like agriculture, forestry, mining and oil extraction.
 These indus-tries are engaged in such activities as extracting the gifts of Nature from beneath the earth's surface and from the oceans.
 Primary activities refer to such things as extraction of raw materials from the earth's surface, e.g., coal mining or pisiculture (fishing).
+In advanced of faw materials from the earth's surface, e.g., coar mining of pisiculture (fishing).
 In advanced countries, the primary sector is providing less employment because machinery is replacing man power.